 The results simply confirmed what I already knew about myself, namely, that I was definitely an introvert who relied on his intuition.
 I was also quite judgemental.
 The unknown was this: was I a thinking or a feeling type?

-For the questionnaire given to us, the scores were identical.
-I was given an online test to complete which suggested I was a feeling type while I found yet another online test which defined me as a thinking type.
+For the questionnaire given to us, my T and J scores were identical.
+I was given an online test to complete which suggested I was a feeling type.
+I found yet another online test which defined me as a thinking type.
 The difference seemed to be in how the questions were phrased.

 I explained all of this to the session facilitator who was surprised.
 She’d never met anyone who seemed to bounce back between types as I was doing.
 However, she surmised that I may very well be a feeling type who has, by virtue of a job, become a “socialized” thinking type.
-Not surprisingly, that made sense to me given my employment history which gave me an appreciation of how the language and structure of a question can influence the answer.
-Pollsters do that all the time.
+Not surprisingly, that made sense to me given my employment history.
 But is it correct?
 After all, it’s equally as plausible that I was a thinking type who had become a “socialized” feeling type due to MDD.

 INTJs are known as The Strategist or The Mastermind.
 INFJs are know as The Oracle.
 If I believed in the power of prayer, as an INTJ I might say something like this : “Lord, help me not to be a perfectionist.
 (Did I spell that correctly?)”; while as an INFJ it would be something like this: “Lord, keep me open to other’s ideas WRONG though they may be.”